EIC Tutorial: Analysis

 ...

 Uproot effectively takes the information in the tree, and turns it into an array.
-We can then acces and manipulate this array in the same way that we can with any array in python.
+We can then access and manipulate this array in the same way that we can with any array in python.

 Note that if you are using an older version of uproot (v2.x.x), you will need to access the branches slightly differently via -